Greenbelt Lines: Restructuring

+Later Changes

 On June 26, 2011, routes G13 and G14 were rerouted in Goddard Corporate Park to operates along Forbes Boulevard and Aerospace Road then return to Greenbelt Road due to provide service closer to an office building at 7700 Hubble Drive housing for NASA and NOAA employees.

 During WMATA's FY2016 budget, WMATA proposed to eliminate routes G13 and G16 and replace them with route G14.
 All G13 and G16 trips will be renamed route G14.
 Service along Aerospace Road and Forbes Boulevard would be discontinued due to low ridership for route G14.
 Also, new Sunday service will be added to both G12 and G14.
 The reasons for the proposed changes was simplify the Greenbelt–New Carrollton Line, very few people use stops on Aerospace Road, extending all G16 trips to Goddard Corporate Park will provide better service to the apartments on the south side of Greenbelt Road (east of Good Luck Road) and to Eastgate Shopping Center and the route has many riders during the week and Saturday which should have Sunday service under WMATA standards.
 Service to Goddard Corporate Park would become more frequent and would be daily instead of having a reduced service during the week.

 On March 27, 2016, routes G13 and G16 were discontinued by WMATA and replaced by the G14 which added weekend service.
 The G14 would absorb the G13's Beltway Plaza Mall skip in the morning before 7:30 AM and serve Goddard Corporate Park at all times.
 Route G14 would also discontinue service along Forbes Boulevard and Aerospace Road due to low ridership.
-Also, the G12 and G14 added Sunday service for the first time which was not available to the T16 and T17.
 With the G14 adding full daily service, this also added additional service after 6:00 pm on weekdays and weekend service for residents in Goddard Corporate Park on the former T17 routing.
+The G12 and G14 also added Sunday service for the first time which was not available to the T16 and T17, and gives Greenbelt residents daily service inside Greenbelt.